-The Partnership considers capital to include unitholders' equity, long-term debt (including current portion), cash and cash equivalents, and bank indebtedness.
+The Partnership considers capital to include unitholders' equity, long-term debt (including current portion), cash, and bank indebtedness.
 The Partnership's objectives when managing capital are to safeguard its ability to continue as a going concern and to maintain and grow the business while incurring an acceptable level of risk and providing unitholders with targeted distributions.